cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

     for msg in msgs{
       // TODO Include check for blacklisted message. if(msg.type.isIn(msgBlackList[portId][channelId][icaOwnerAddress])){
-          return NewErrorAcknowledgement("The controller chain is trying to execute a message that has been blacklisted from the host chain.")
+          return NewErrorAcknowledgement("The controller chain is trying to execute a message that has been blacklisted by the host chain.")
         }

       executingAddress = msg.expectedSigner()
       // Verify that the expectedSigner is in the set of host addresses constructed for this IBC tx.
-      // Here the idea is that we confirm that the expected signer is part of a set of the hostAccountsAddress set constructed with the hostSequencesIds passed in by the icaOwnerAddress.
+      // Here the idea is that we confirm that the expected signer is part of a set of the hostAccountsAddress set constructed with the hostAccountIds passed in by the icaOwnerAddress.
 Is this enough? if(executingAddress.isIn(hostAddressesSet)==false){
           return NewErrorAcknowledgement("Expected Signer Mismatch")
         }